YJAJ/YJAJ.github.io/blog/_posts/2020-04-11-Sharing-pattern-of-passengers-of-taxis-and-rideshare.markdown

 ![violin_chart_mode](../../../../../../assets/images/violin_chart_mode.png)

-3) The average shared ratios for Brookyn seems to be higher than those of Mahattan and Queens.
+3) The average shared ratios for Brooklyn seems to be higher than those of Manhattan and Queens.
 For rush hours, not much data is available for the shared ratios for Bronx.

 ![violin_chart_borough](../../../../../../assets/images/violin_chart_borough.png)

-Let us now look at problem areas - areas that contain large occurences during rush-hours, but having a low sharing ratio.
-To investigate this, bottom 20 pick up areas are selected based on its ratio and plot these areas with the occurences.
-If the size of scatter dots are larger, the occurences of that particular pick up location are greater.
+Let us now look at problem areas - areas that contain large occurrences during rush-hours, but having a low sharing ratio.
+To investigate this, bottom 20 pick up areas are selected based on its ratio and plot these areas with the occurrences.
+If the size of scatter dots are larger, the occurrences of that particular pick up location are greater.

 ![bottom_20](../../../../../../assets/images/bottom_20.png)

-It is clear that the highest occurences locations for the worst sharing ratio encompasses: 1) TriBeCa/Civic Center, 2) Times Sq/Theatre District, 3) SoHo, 4) JFK Airport, and 5) LaGuardia Airport.
-During rush hours of July 2017 to July 2019, the occurences show more than 14,000 trips from these locations but the sharing ratio is around 10-18% only via rideshares.
+It is clear that the highest occurrences locations for the worst sharing ratio encompasses: 1) TriBeCa/Civic Center, 2) Times Sq/Theatre District, 3) SoHo, 4) JFK Airport, and 5) LaGuardia Airport.
+During rush hours of July 2017 to July 2019, the occurrences show more than 14,000 trips from these locations but the sharing ratio is around 10-18% only via rideshares.

 The last comparison analysis is to visualize the ride-sharing ratio by its percentage and its source.
 The code below is using folium map with CartoDB dark_matter to visualize the ratio with the size of circles.